vimrang/azure-docs/articles/active-directory/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 1. Under **Verification options**, clear the **Notification through mobile app** checkbox and click **Save**.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/clear-notification.png" alt-text="Screenshot of how to remove notification through mobile app.":::

+1. User needs to [**Enable phone sign-in**]((../authentication/howto-authentication-passwordless-phone.md#user-registration)) on the Authenticator app

+1. User need to register for the [passwordless authentication method of Azure AD](../authentication/howto-authentication-passwordless-phone.md#user-registration)

+1. Make sure that Microsoft Authenticator registration type in My security-info is **Passwordless phone sign-in**.
+More info at (../authentication/concept-authentication-authenticator-app.md#determining-microsoft-authenticator-registration-type-in-my-security-info )

 ## MFA authentication flow using single factor certificates and passwordless sign in